wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 composer -v
 ```

-Once you have Composer installed, you can initialise the composer project by running the following command inside the plugin directory:
+Once you have Composer installed, you can initialise the composer project by running the following command inside the plugin directory.
+If you’re already using Composer for your plugin, you can skip this step.

 ``` bash
 composer init